5 Best Winter Sports to Try

 - To burn more calories and get a better workout, seek out a more challenging or steeper route -- but only if you have the skills to handle it.

 - Be sure to gear up properly: Wear a helmet and wrist and elbow guards.

 - Don’t get in over your head.
 If you're a beginner, Chang recommends taking lessons instead of "pointing downhill and figuring it out."

 Orthopedic surgeon Angela Smith, isn't just a fan of ice skating.
 She's also the former chairwoman of the U.S. Figure Skating Sports Medicine Committee and continues to win medals in the U.S. Figure Skating National Showcase.

 "I think [ice skating] truly addresses all components of fitness at any level," she says.
 "It can be done across a lifetime and can be done individually or as a group sport.
 All those things [together] make it a pretty unique sport in my mind."

 Ice skating is a low-impact exercise -- unless you're doing a lot of jumps -- that's good for building lower-body muscles including the hips, hamstrings, quadriceps, and calves.
 Performing jumps can build bone mass, Smith adds.

 Skating also boosts balance, flexibility, quickness, and agility.
-Different kinds of skaters develop different muscle tone.
-Speed skaters get larger thighs; men who lift a partner have stronger upper bodies; and people who do lots of jumps and other skills are less muscular in the upper body, Smith says.
+Different kinds of skaters develop different muscles.
+Speed skaters get larger thighs; men who lift a partner have stronger upper bodies; and people who do lots of jumps are less muscular in the upper body, Smith says.